 Here, we look at the definition of a contract worker, income assessment, how much contractors can borrow and what specialist advice is available.

 A contractor mortgage is a loan against a property for a professional who operates via their own limited company, and are not employees of a larger business.
 A contract worker is not in formal employment but work via an agreed contract for a specified period of time, making them self-employed specialists.

 Contractors can be considered for Residential or Buy to Let mortgages, with some lenders willing to consider applications from all professional contractors.
-These will include contractors who work in IT consulting, accountancy, tradesmen, charity and government workers or the legal profession, for instance, barristers and solicitors.
+These will include contractors who work in IT consulting, accountancy, tradesmen, charity and government workers or the legal profession.